 Who We Are

-Michelle is a Yoga Therapist, a Thai Bodyworker, a Nerve and Artery specialist and a Board Certified Structural Integrator in the lineage of Ida Rolf.
-It was through these complementary practices of wellness that she healed her body - and from there Orthopedic Yoga Therapy was born.
+She has since become a Certified Yoga Therapist, a Thai Bodyworker, a Nerve and Artery specialist and a Board Certified Structural Integrator in the lineage of Ida Rolf.
+It was through these complementary practices of wellness that she healed her body - and from there her practice was born.

 Dr. Katina Manning